petedejoy/documentation/v2/clickstream/sources/nodejs.md

 ## Node.js

 This library lets you record all analytics data from your node code.
-You can check out it's open source code [here](https://github.com/segmentio/analytics-node).You can use this library in your web server controller code.
-It is high-performing in that it uses an internal queue to make 'identify' and 'track' calls non-blocking and fast.
+You can check out it's open source code [here](https://github.com/astronomerio/analytics-node).
+You can use this library in your web server controller code.
+It is high-performing in that it uses an internal queue to make `identify` and `track` calls non-blocking and fast.
 It also batches messages and flushes asynchronously to our servers.

 ### Getting Started with Node.js